yestyle/whispersystems.org/_posts/2014-10-20-winter-of-code.md

 ## The Details for This Winter

 This *Winter Break Of Code* will be **January 10th to January 31st, 2015** (you can come from one to three weeks of that time).
-We have access to a large beachfront house in Hanalei, on the north coast of Kauai, HI (within walking distance to a world class surf spot).
+We'll be in Hanalei, on the north coast of Kauai, HI (within walking distance to a world class surf spot).
 We will be taking up to fifteen people, and will cover your costs for:

 -  Lodging in a large beachfront house.
 -  Your roundtrip airfare.